-Information about Acute Disease Prevention & Emergency Response programs is found below.
+Information about Acute Disease Prevention & Emergency Response (ADPER) programs is found below.
 To access information about Environmental Health programs, click here.

 Lucas State Ofc.
 Bldg